thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

-# NixOS Installation Guide: ASUS ProArt P16 Setup
+# NixOS Installation Guide: ASUS ProArt P16

 This guide provides step-by-step instructions for installing NixOS on an ASUS laptop, using configurations from this dotfiles repository.
 It covers both manual installation and the Calamares installer.